USF-HII/usf-hii.github.io/pages/hii-hpc.md

 *The HII-HPC Cluster maintenance window falls on Thursday, 10:00 p.m.
 Eastern Time Zone for a duration of 4 hours during which upgrades to the cluster and proactive maintenance are performed by HII and Research Computing.
 <br/><br/>
-Generally no downtime is necessary for the compute-grid but please check any long-running jobs submitted recently before or during the window after the window to ensure they need not be restarted.*
+Generally no downtime is necessary for running jobs but please make sure to verify after the window for any jobs requiring restart.*